ArtemGudtsev/QuickNotes/README.md

 # QuickNotes
-CLI to make quick notes directly from shell
+CLI to make quick notes directly from shell.
+Files with nodes will be written with .qnotes extension.

 ## How to use